symlPigeon/YADL/README.md

 After testing, this problem has a high probability of occurring under Wayland and a very small probability under X11.

 Sadly, there's no solution for this problem yet.
 Restart the application may help.

+### Yesplaymusic Compatibility

+We noticed that the yesplaymusic installed in Ubuntu's snap source is a very old version (0.4.5?), which does not implement the MPRIS interface.
+When you use an older version, YADL may not work correctly.

+For normal use, please make sure you have a newer version installed.